Every so often a maker comes along who quietly suggests that the future of a material might be a plant. Erba Cycles is one of those.

 Reading it again in 2026

 More than a decade on, the case Erba was quietly making has only grown louder.
-“Sustainable” has become a marketing sticker slapped on carbon-heavy products, while the genuinely circular idea — a frame you could compost — still lives mostly in small workshops like this one.
-Levrere was never chasing a trend; he was chasing a feeling, the particular calm of a bicycle made from something that was recently alive.
+“Sustainable” has become a sticker slapped on carbon-heavy products, while the genuinely circular idea — a frame you could almost compost — still lives mostly in small workshops like this one.
+Erba belongs to the same honest movement as Creme's classic steel and, more broadly, to the larger arc we map in the bicycle as an object of desire — the long swing between the bicycle as fantasy (the fibreglass Spacelander) and the bicycle as conscience.
+Levrere was never chasing a trend; he was chasing a feeling — the particular calm of a machine made from something that grew.
 That instinct reads, today, less like nostalgia and more like foresight.
+Grown, not welded.
+The phrase still sounds like a manifesto.